Red Beach Facts

 - Red Beach rather appropriately names and describes a visually astounding site, located in a remote and rather isolated location.

-- However, and quite surprisingly, the vibrant red coloring does not come from the color of the sand of the remarkable beach.
+- However, and also quite surprisingly, the vibrant red coloring does not come from the color of the sand of the remarkable beach.

 - Instead of sand, this location possesses an extensive covering of a specific type of seaweed, named Sueda.
 The entire area remains covered in it.

 - This location also forms part of a greater region that serves as home to nearly 400 species of animals.
-This includes 260 known bird species.
+This also includes 260 known bird species.

 Red Beach Physical Description